RidzkyYuda/RidzkyYuda.github.io/_pages/about.md

 In the meantime, I also developped a newly built R package **degTools** (available in GitHub)[https://github.com/RidzkyYuda/degTools].
 This package provides a streamlined wrapper to perform automated differential gene and transposable element expression analyses across cell clusters and data batches/cohorts within a scRNA-seq Seurat object, leveraging Seurat’s *FindMarkers* function.
 The package is currently in beta but is available for download and can be readily integrated into analysis workflows.

-If you want it to sound more technically assertive (e.g., for a methods section or CV), I can push it further.

 Overall, my expertise lies at the intersection of experimental hematology, immunology, and integrative genomics.
 I combine rigorous in vivo experimentation with independent bioinformatic analysis to generate mechanistic insight from complex biological systems.